-- (a) an entity that is a commercial leasing and finance company is holding for sale or lease equipment that has recently ceased to be leased and the ultimate form of a future transaction (sale or lease) has not yet been determined. - (b) an entity is committed to a plan to 'sell' a property that is in use, and the transfer of the property will be accounted for as a sale and finance leaseback.
+- (a) an entity that is a commercial leasing and finance company is holding for sale or lease equipment that has recently ceased to be leased and the ultimate form of a future transaction (sale or lease) has not yet been determined. - (b) an entity is committed to a plan to 'sell' a property that is in use as part of a sale and leaseback transaction, but the transfer does not qualify to be accounted for as a sale in accordance with paragraph 99 of IFRS 16 Leases and, instead, will be accounted for in accordance with paragraph 103 of IFRS 16.

-Exceptions to the criterion that the sale should be expected to be completed in one year in-(paragraphs 8 and B1)
+Exceptions to the criterion that the sale should be expected to be completed in one year (paragraphs 8 and B1)